stellar-admin/website/input/docs/fields.md

 ## Specifying fields

-You will need to define the fields of your resource definition.
-You can do this by calling the `HasField()` method of resource definition, passing a lamba expression representing the field as the `expression` parameter.
+You need to define fields for your resource definition.
+You can do this by calling the `HasField()` method of resource definition, passing a lambda expression representing the field as the `expression` parameter.

 Let's assume you have the following resource.